12 Nursing Student Skills for Resume Writing: How to Make Your First Nursing Resume Stand Out

 Do:

-• Add the units/facilities where you completed your clinical rotations.
+- Add the facilities and units where you completed your clinical rotations.

-• Use a resume template or generator, so it has a professional aesthetic.
+- Use a resume template or generator, so it has a professional look.

 Don’t:

-• Give too much information about each experience.
-Keep each one pertinent and brief.
+- Give too much information about each experience.

 What to Know About Applicant Tracking Software (ATS)

-Although it’s important to include these top nursing student skills for resume writing, finding your first nursing job may also benefit from knowledge of ATS.
-Applicant Tracking Software refers to computer programs that many employers — not just healthcare employers — use to sort through significant volumes of resumes.
+Although it’s important to include these top nursing student skills for resume writing, you should understand how Applicant Tracking Software (ATS) works.
+ATS refers to computer software that many employers use to sort through resumes.

-When a resume is screened through ATS, the program is configured to pick up on certain keywords the position demands, such as a specific skill or certain certification.
-One pitfall of ATS is that some of these programs cannot tell the difference between acronyms and their proper titles spelled out.
+ATS software is configured to notice certain keywords a position describes, such as a specific skill or certification.
+One pitfall of ATS is that it sometimes cannot tell the difference between acronyms and their proper titles spelled out.

 To ensure your nursing resume will pass the automated screening, it’s essential to:

-• Spell out all words, followed by the acronym or abbreviation.
+- Spell out all words, followed by the acronym or abbreviation, such as “basic life support (BLS)”.

 Putting It All Together

-All this information may seem overwhelming, but taking the time now to create a professional resume will facilitate a successful job hunt.
-Just remember to highlight your strengths and your top nursing student skills for resume success.
-When prospective employers see you are a well-rounded, educated, compassionate and level-headed nurse, they will jump at the chance to hire you.
+Taking the time now to create a professional resume will facilitate a successful job hunt.
+When prospective employers see you are a well-rounded, educated, compassionate and level-headed nurse, they will notice you.

 Reach Out to Learn How to Earn Your BSN

 Not quite ready to follow these nursing resume tips yet?
 If you are interested in starting your nursing career, an accelerated nursing program is a great way to begin.
-Students who have a prior non-nursing bachelor’s degree or transfer college credits can enroll in the Northeastern ABSN program in Burlington or Charlotte and earn their BSN in as few as 16 months.
+Students who have a prior non-nursing bachelor’s degree or transfer college credits can enroll in the Northeastern ABSN program in Burlington, Charlotte or Fall River and earn their BSN in as few as 16 months.